MrSkwiggs/Netswift/README.md

 }
 ```

 And that's pretty much it.
-Now, since our API only has one endpoint, there's really nothing more to this enum.
+Now, since our API only has one endpoint, there's really nothing more to this.
-The great thing about Swift's enum is that they can also have associated values.
-This comes in very handy when you need to pass any additional data to your endpoint, all while keeping it type safe & structured.
+The great thing about Swift's `enum` is that they can also have associated values.
+This comes in very handy when you need to pass additional data to your endpoint, all while keeping it type-safe & structured.
 Neat 👌

 ### Step 2
 So we have our enum.
 Great.
 But it doesn't do much.
-Less great.
+Let's fix that.

-Go ahead and define an extension for it, which implements `NetswiftRoute`:
+Go ahead and define an extension for it which implements the `NetswiftRoute` protocol:
 ```
 extension MyAPI: NetswiftRoute {
 }
 ```

-Immediately, the compiler will complain.
+Immediately, the compiler starts complaining.
 Pressing 'Add protocol stubs' will make it happy again.
 This will add two variables:
 - `host`: This defines the domain of our API, usually something like www.example.com.
 - `path`: A specific resource on our API.
 Unless you're just GET-ing a website, you'll need to define a path.